-TMS, TDI and TCK are schmitt trigger inputs.
-TMS and TCK are 5-V tolerant, TDI is not.
+TMS, TDI and TCK are schmitt trigger inputs and are not 5V-tolerant.
 TMS, TDI and TCK do not integrate a pull-up resistor.

 TDO is an output, driven at up to VDDIO, and has no pull-up resistor.

 The pin JTAGSEL is used to select the JTAG boundary scan when asserted at a high level.
 The pin JTAGSEL integrates a permanent pull-down resistor of about 15 k $\Omega$ to GND, so that it can be left unconnected for normal operations.